chef-boneyard/chef-web-docs-2016/includes_dsl_resource/includes_dsl_resource_method_attribute_validation_parameter.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-A validation parameter is used to add zero (or more) validation parameters to an attribute.
+A validation parameter is used to add zero (or more) validation parameters to an property.

 .. list-table::
    :widths: 150 450